-When visiting this area there is a choice of either driving the 250 odd miles from and to Cape Town or flying into or out of George which has several flights daily into Cape Town or Johannesburg.
+When visiting this area, there is a choice to drive the 250 odd miles from and to Cape Town or flying into or out of George which has several flights daily into Cape Town or Johannesburg.

 Where Should I Visit Whilst on the Garden Route?

 George is the sixth oldest town in South Africa and most definitely the gateway to the garden route.
 Situated equidistant between halfway between Cape Town and Port Elizabeth.
 Here you will find yourself experiencing a real sense of community from all of the locals welcoming you as you visit and enjoy all that George has to offer.
-Apart from the most outstanding views from the Outeniqua mountains we recommend that you stop off and visit the Outeniqua Choo-Tjoe train, history in the George Museum a Dutch reformed church in the Moeder kerk.
-The mountains themselves make a great day out with spectacular scenery and if you want to just chill-out then the beaches are just as good too.
+Apart from the Outeniqua mountains’ most outstanding views, we recommend that you stop off and visit the Outeniqua Choo-Tjoe train, history in the George Museum a Dutch reformed church in the Moeder Kerk.
+The mountains themselves make a great day out with spectacular scenery, and if you want to just chill-out, then the beaches are just as good too.

 Plettenberg Bay is also a place of interest and one of note, with the famous Cape Fur Deal Colony and a large season penguin colony all can be viewed on excursions of the bay, whilst out at sea lookout for the dolphins too and dependant on how your perception is you may also see numerous varieties of whales and sharks too.
 The bay also has great beaches for walking and hiking and the Robberg nature reserve too.
-With fantastic scenery on the list then why not try out some surfing with some of the areas best waves here.
-For those landlubbers then nearby you can also find the Birds of Eden “The World’s largest enclosed aviary” and primate sanctuary in Monkeyland.
+With fantastic scenery on the list, why not try out some surfing with some of the areas’ best waves here.
+Those landlubbers then nearby can also find the Birds of Eden “The World’s largest enclosed aviary” and primate sanctuary in Monkeyland.